Mr-Destructive/steampipe-plugin-cohereai/docs/index.md

 ### Configuration

-Installing the latest openai plugin will create a config file (`~/.steampipe/config/cohereai.spc`) with a single connection named `cohereai`:
+Installing the latest comereai plugin will create a config file (`~/.steampipe/config/cohereai.spc`) with a single connection named `cohereai`:

 ```hcl
 connection "cohereai" {